Impossible Mission II: Reception

 The game received mixed reviews from critics.
 Common criticisms were the game's overt similarity to and lack of improvement from the original Impossible Mission and the extremely limited sound.
 However, the challenging puzzles, impressive player character animations, and the tension of playing against the clock were all praised by multiple critics.
-It was voted best platform game ("Geschicklichkeitsspiel") of 1988 by German magazine PowerPlay.
+It was voted best skill game ("Geschicklichkeitsspiel") of 1988 by German magazine PowerPlay.